slrslr/session-sogs/README.md

 **session-moderator-list-unban-keep-rights.sh** - maintain list of selected Session IDs as a community moderators or admins and keep these IDs not banned.
 Running this script reverts malevolent community admins removals/bans of other mods/admins.

 **session-sogs-delete-messages-containing.sh** - search SOGS database for a messages containing yours defined text (possible to partial match: %ery b%d phras%).
 After the text is output, you can optionally delete matching messages

+**session-sogs-ban-delete-user.sh** - helps to ban user on a whole server and delete all their content

+**session-sogs-unban-user.sh** - helps to unban user on a whole server